AntoineAssal/School-Notes/COMP-346-OperatingSystems/After Midterm/Demand_Paging.md

   - `200 + 7 999 800 (0.001) = 8199.8 = 8.2 microseconds`
     - This slows down the system by 41 times.

-### What happens in the system when a page fault occurs?
+### What Happens in the System when a Page Fault Occurs?
 1. Trap is sent to the OS
 2. Save the user registers and process state.
 3. Determine that the interrupt recieved was a page fault.